 Index Central Frequency (MHz) Bandwidth (MHz)

 1 2401.500 3

 2 2422.000 4

 3 2456.500 29

-4 2485,500 29
+4 2485.500 29

-B. Adaptation of spectrum selection to interference variations
+B. Spectrum Selection

-The aim of this subsection is to illustrate how the result of the SOI is used to perform the spectrum selection functionality.
-In the scenario illustrated in Fig. 3, the terminals (i.e., USRP#2 and USRP#3) will constitute an ON.

-Following the procedure in Fig. 4, the allocated spectrum block will be decided by the infrastructure during the ONN procedure based on the SOI executed by USRP#1 in the ISM 2.4 GHz band.
-The identification procedure is the same explained in the previous sub-section, but now averaging the measurements during a period of 10s and with $P{max}=50$.
-Firstly, USRP#2 has sent the ONN.request message to USRP#1.
-After receiving the ONN.request message from USRP#2 and contacting USRP#3 to confirm its availability to create the ON, USRP#1 executes the SOI algorithm.
-Table II illustrates the result of the SOI at this stage.
-In this experiment USRP#1 chooses the spectrum block #6 centered at 2.447 GHz for the operation of the ON between USRP#2 and USRP#3.
-This information is communicated to USRP#2 in the ONN.response message.
-This triggers the ONC.request message to finalise the ON creation.
-After the ON has been created, the transmission of data between USRP#2 and USRP#3 starts on this specific spectrum block.
-The characteristics of data transmission for the communication between terminals are given in Table III.
+The aim of this subsection is to illustrate how the result of the spectrum opportunity identification is used to perform the spectrum selection functionality.
+In the scenario illustrated in Fig. 2, the terminals (i.e., USRP#2 and USRP#3) need a spectrum block to transmit data under the infrastructure (i.e., USRP#1) control.
+Following the procedure in Fig. 3, the allocated spectrum block is decided by the infrastructure during the ON-Negotiation procedure based on the spectrum opportunity identification executed by USRP#1 in the ISM 2.4 GHz band.
+The identification procedure is the same explained in the previous sub-section, but now averaging the measurements during a period of 10s and with P{max} =200.
+Once the spectrum is assigned, USRP#2 is the data transmitter and USRP#3 the receiver.
+The experiment assumptions for the communication between terminals are given in Table II.
+USRP#2 periodically monitors the efficiency in the data transmission as the ratio between successfully transmitted data packets and total number of transmitted data packets retransmissions.
+This is computed based on the received acknowledgements for each packet.
+When degradation in the communication is detected (i.e., efficiency is below the threshold of 80%), USRP#2 triggers the ON modification procedure, requesting a new spectrum block.

 TABLE II.
-SPECTRUM OPPORTUNITY IDENTIFICATION RESULT

-Index Central Frequency (MHz) Bandwidth (MHz)

-1 2422 5

-2 2427 5

-3 2432 5

-4 2437 5

-5 2442 5

-6 2447 5

-7 2452 5

-At this stage, ON is in maintenance mode.
-USRP#2 periodically monitors the efficiency in the data transmission as the ratio between successfully transmitted data packets and total number of transmitted data packets including retransmissions.
-This is computed based on the received acknowledgements for each packet.

-TABLE III.
 EXPERIMENT ASSUMPTIONS

-Parameter Bandwidth (MHz)
+Parameter Value

 Modulation GMSK

 Data Rate 256 kbps

 Packet Size 1500 byte

 Minimum Efficiency threshold 80%

-Experiment Time 25 minutes
+Experiment Time 20 minutes